Art 170 - Introductory Drawing

 Art 346 - Introduction to Media Studies

-See German 346 for description.
+See LIT 346 for description.

 Art 351 - Making Space

-Full course for one semester.
+One-unit semester course.
 Space isn’t an empty, neutral vehicle in which artworks simply appear for public consumption.
 While an artwork makes the space for its own display, spaces do their own work to determine the range, impact, and execution of an artwork within them.
 But when all space is necessarily coded as real estate, all but the most famous and privileged artists will struggle to make space not just for their own work, but to support other artists and build various forms of community.
 In this, present-day Portland is both an exemplary and a distinctive case.
 This art history class will visit a number of art spaces that are commonly understood as small, alternative, or experimental, although this in no way predefines their relationship to institutionality.
 Each week we will spend time with and, most weeks, in a different space around Portland, talking to the people who established and run those spaces.
 In these conversations, we will ask about their engagement with their communities, why and how they established their space, the uses and valences of institutionality, and the relationship between art’s attempts to make space and the ongoing processes of gentrification in and around Portland.
 Participating spaces/collectives include home school, Physical Education, Pochas Radicales, Portland Museum of Modern Art, Sunday Painters Group, The Residency in the Garden, and more.
 We will meet once per week, in the evening, for 3 hours in order to facilitate travel.
-Prerequisite: Art 201 or consent of the instructor.
+Prerequisite: ART 201 or consent of the instructor.
 Conference.